TheRealVSSVSSN/SunnyRP/Example_Frameworks/FiveM-FSN-Framework/fsn_bank/docs.md

 - Listens for messages:
   - `displayATM` – Shows or hides the interface and notes if the player is at a bank branch.
   - `update` with `updateType` `wallet&bank` – Updates on-screen cash and bank values.
+- Tracks if the player is at a branch (`amiatbank`), which gates deposits.
-- Plays a button-click sound on main button interaction.
+- Maps side buttons to screens using jQuery and plays a click sound when any main button is released.
 - Posts callbacks back to Lua:
   - `depositMoney`, `withdrawMoney`, `transferMoney`, `toggleGUI`.